k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 #### Fabric Setting via JDBC Connection URL

-Fabric supports the ability to set the session variables on the Fabric Connection URL using the following syntax:
+Fabric supports the ability to set the session variables on the Fabric Connection URL by concatenating them to the connection string, for example:

 * jdbc:fabric://[server:port]?user=admin&password=admin&timeout=0&sync=off&test=testValue